konsumer/tagslide/README.md

 INTERVAL=<INTERVAL_MS>
 TAG=<TAG_TO_WATCH>
 COMMENTS=no
+MODERATED=no
+MONGO_URI=blahblah
 ```

-*  You should probably set `INTERVAL` to  something larger than 3 seconds (default is 10000.)
+*  You should probably set `INTERVAL` to  something larger than 3000 for proper latency & animation (default is 10000.)
-*  `TAG` is whatever tag you want to watch for
+*  `TAG` is whatever tag you want to watch for.
+On the demo, it's "tagslide".
-*  `COMMENTS` is whether or not comments should be included
+*  `COMMENTS` is whether or not comments should be displayed
+*  `MODERATED` is whether or not you want to OK every image.
+If you set this to true, but don't login & OK any images, then nothing will show.
+This will require a mongodb (free heroku addon) to use.
+*  `MONGO_URI`, `MONGOHQ_URL`, `MONGOLAB_URI`, or `MONGOSOUP_URL` is needed if you want to moderate posts.
+It stores approved posts & login info.

+### moderation

+The users & accepted images are stored in an optional sqlite database.
+If you set `MODERATED` to "yes" in your `.env` file, you can login & approve posts.
+Only those that are approved will show up.
+You can use the command-line utility `./setup_admin` to create your admin users.
+You will need a mongodb database.
+I use MongoLab (free.)

 ## Development